 It was the mid-70s and carrot cake was all the rage.
 Dense, dark, full of healthful whole wheat and carrots, it used brown sugar instead of C&H and was the opposite of our mothers' fluffy, preservative-laden Betty Crocker mix cakes.

 Made in college friends' apartments in their sketchy ovens, we barely waited for it to cool enough before we dove in.
 This cake would surely fuel the overthrow of the dominant paradigm.

 Vive la révolution!
 (I was taking French at the time…)

-When Dave and I requested carrot cake as our wedding cake of choice, the bakery was aghast.
+When Dave and I requested carrot cake as our wedding cake of choice, my mother, not to mention the bakery, was aghast.
 How can we stack it in tiers without having it crumble or topple over, they asked, suggesting instead a nice chocolate or banana cake if we really needed something "different."

 But we wouldn't budge, and as a consequence of our insistence—or was it payback—they made a cake decorated to look like a lady's summer straw hat, wide brim, low crown, pale yellow, a frosting ribbon trailing over the side…you get the picture.

 But it was delicious, and while our guests were a bit puzzled, it hardly spoiled the day—after all, it was August and a summer straw would have been fitting.
 Any cases of the vapours were assuaged by the rebels' microbrew, Henry Weinhard's beer (a lager and their groundbreaking Dark Lager), since no Bud, Blitz, Schlitz or Miller would be allowed to darken our day.
 (I seem to remember my mother added a few bottles of champagne to make the relatives happy.)